 - Why not speak to us and see how we can help?

-According to Government Figures on Reported road accidents there were 136,621 reported road traffic accidents in 2016, of which 1,695 were fatal.
+According to Government Figures on Reported road accidents, there were 153,158 reported road traffic accidents in 2019, of which 1,752 were fatal.
 The circumstances surrounding an accident can be complicated.
-Multiple insurance companies can be involved and there may be police investigations if criminal activity is suspected.
-This means that you need to take advice from someone with the experience and knowledge of passenger claims to guide you through the minefield that making a claim as a passenger can become.
+Multiple insurance companies can be involved, and there may be police investigations if criminal activity is suspected.
+Throughout the course of this guide, we aim to address the following questions:

-One of the primary issues that needs to be resolved is who you are actually claiming against in passenger claims.
-Who caused the accident and to what extent could the accident have been avoided?
+If you were a passenger of a car accident that has caused you harm, one of the primary issues that must be addressed is who you are claiming against.
+For instance, you must question who caused the accident, and to what extent could the accident have been avoided?

 There are several possibilities: